engsulta/MyWeatherApp/README.md

 -  “SOLID” Principles applied
 -  Easily to accommodate possible future requirement changes
 -  No 3rd party frameworks
--  Navigation bar button added `cached` and `live` to represent the current data source and you can switch between them.
+-  The navigation bar button added with the title`cached` and `live` to represent the current data source and you can switch between them.

 ### added features